-In addition to assets, the Statement of Financial Position will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
-SWT has one item that qualifies for reporting in this category.
-SWT presents deferred outflows of resources on the Statement of Net Position for deferred outflows of resources related to pensions for various estimate differences that will be amortized and recognized over future years.
+SWT has two items that qualify for reporting in this category.
+SWT presents deferred outflows of resources on the Statement of Net Position for deferred outflows of resources related to pensions and other postemployment benefits (OPEB) for various estimate differences that will be amortized and recognized over future years.